KaihangShi/Cylindrical-Pressure-Tensor/README.md

 # Cylindrical-Pressure-Tensor
-Post-analysis code for calculating the local pressure tensor in a Lennard-Jones or molecular system having cylindrical geometries/interfaces.
+Post-analysis code for the local pressure tensor in a Lennard-Jones or molecular system having cylindrical geometries/interfaces.

 ## Requirement
 gfortran